dpritchard/takiwaR/README.md

 takiwaR is designed to support community-led ecological surveys (citizen science) as part of a "State of the Takiwa" monitoring programme.
 It provides functions to calculate semi-quantitative environmental assessment metrics, collectively known as Cultural Health Indices (CHI).

-The initial focus of the package is on the Marine Cultural Health Index (MCHI), a survey tool that focuses on near-shore fish species and the habitats that support them.
+The initial focus of the package is on the Marine Cultural Health Index (MCHI), a survey tool that targets near-shore fish species and the habitats that support them.

 Currently the package is under heavy development, but you can install: